danielfroz/atlas-multiregion-iac-demo/README.md

 You shall create the Atlas Account and a dedicated Organization for this Demo.
 Since we're going to provision multiple resources, the API Key must have the 'Organization Owner' privilege.
-Once you're done with this deno, the destroy actions is your friend.
+Once you're done with this demo, you can destroy it using the `cd iac && sh ./destroy.sh` script.
 Keep in mind that it will also delete your Atlas organization!
 Again, create one organization for this exercise - don't use it on production environments!!!!

 ### Organization Id